Test Id : TFH

 This test uses targeted next-generation sequencing to evaluate for somatic mutations within the FH gene.
 See Targeted Genes and Methodology Details for FH Mutation Analysis for details regarding the targeted gene regions evaluated by this test.

 This test is performed to evaluate for somatic mutations within solid tumor samples.
-This test does not assess for germline alterations within the FH gene.
+This test does not assess germline alterations within the FH gene.

 Additional Tests